 1. Melt your butters

-Melt your butters in a double boiler or over a candle.
+Melt your butters in a double boiler over medium heat, in the microwave on a low setting or over a candle.

 2. Add your oils